nickmagruder/reading-notes/README.md

 # Welcome to Nick's CodeFellows Page
 ### WOW! :+1: :+1: :+1:

-### My Nick Magruder and I am a bike nerd from Dallas, TX who until recently spent .
-I'm here to hone my 1337 h4x0r skills to become a highly effective and product developer.
+### My Nick Magruder and I am a map nerd and bike nerd from Dallas, TX who has spent the last 6 years of his career working in nonprofit development and climate campaign work.
+I'm here to hone my 1337 h4x0r skills to become a highly effective and productive develope.

 Table of Contents
 * [Markdown](markdown.md)